 The two highest-ranked teams from each group advance to Play-In Knockouts, where the first-place teams from each group are paired with second-place teams from another.
 These matches will determine the 4 Play-In teams that move on to the Group Stage.

 Group Stage: 12/10-15/10; Oct 17-20

 Berlin (Verti Music Hall)

 16 teams - 12 that qualified for the Group Stage directly, and 4 from the Play-In Stage - are drawn into four groups.
 Each group plays a Double Round-Robin, Best of 1 series.

 The two highest-ranked teams from each group will move on to the final leg of the tournament, the Knockout Stage.

 Interested in how groups are selected for the Play-In and Group Stages?
-Check out the Draw Show Guide and tune in for the show on September 23 at 2 PM CEST.
+Tune in for the Draw Show on September 23 at 4:00 PM CET.